Time Capsule Size

 What size time capsule do I want?
 Is it what I really need?

 If you are just beginning your time capsule project, figuring the size of container you need is one of the first things you need to do.
+Think about the items you wish to place inside for long term storage.

 Your Time Capsule Situation